Three-Week Food Itinerary for New Zealand

 - Heritage Court Motor Lodge

-See the 10 Best Accommodations in Oamaru for Foodies for more information on our top picks.
+See the 20 Best Hotels & Places to Stay in Oamaru for more information on our top picks.

 Day 16 – Explore Oamaru

 Now, where were we on the cheese?
-Oh yes, visit Whitestone Cheese, which offers comprehensive tours of their cheese factory including cheese tastings.
-Find out more about Whitestone Cheese, as well as read reviews and book tours on Viator and Tripadvisor.
+Oh yes, visit Whitestone Cheese, which offers comprehensive tours of its cheese factory including cheese tastings.

 You can always travel part-way up the Waitaki Valley to pop into its boutique wineries of New Zealand’s newest wine region.
 But we must insist that you spend some time browsing the Victorian Precinct.
 Not only does it hide brewbars like Scott’s Brewing Co., homemade artisan products at the Riverstone Larder, and European-style Harbour Street Bakery, but its magnificent white limestone architecture is like nowhere else in New Zealand.